ros-infrastructure/rosdep/doc/man/rosdep.rst

 **update**

-  Update your rosdep database based on your rosdep sources.
+  Update the local rosdep database based on the rosdep sources.

 **what-needs <rosdeps>...**